stacks-network/docs/src/pages/stacks-blockchain/atlas-overview.md

 This document is aimed at developers and technical users.

-The reader of this document is expected to be familiar with the [Blockstack Naming Service](/core/naming/introduction)(BNS), as well as Blockstack's storage system [Gaia](https://github.com/blockstack/gaia).
+The reader of this document is expected to be familiar with the [Blockchain Naming Service](/core/naming/introduction)(BNS), as well as Stacks's storage system [Gaia](https://github.com/blockstack/gaia).
 We advise the reader to familiarize themselves with both systems before approaching this document.

 ## Architecture

 Atlas is designed to integrate with BNS in order to allow users to store name state off-chain, encoded as a DNS zone file.
-The overwhelmingly-common use-cases in Blockstack are:
+The overwhelmingly-common use-cases in Stacks are:

 - Storing a name's routing information for its owners' [Gaia](https://github.com/blockstack/gaia) datastores.
 - Storing BNS subdomain transactions and associated state.

-Atlas is a middleware system in Blockstack.
+Atlas is a middleware system in Stacks.
 Most developers do not interact with it directly.
 BNS clients like the [Blockstack Browser](https://github.com/blockstack/blockstack-browser) automatically generate zone files for the names they register, and automatically